Title

 Buried: Riverview Cemetery, Trenton, New Jersey

-George McClellan, who is considered one of the most controversial figures in American military history, graduated from the United States Military Academy at West Point in 1846 (ranked 2nd in his class).
+McClellan's grave George McClellan, who is considered one of the most controversial figures in American military history, graduated from the United States Military Academy at West Point in 1846 (ranked 2nd in his class).
 His classmates included famous confederate generals; Thomas "Stonewall" Jackson and George E. Pickett.
 He served as an engineer in the Mexican-American War earning promotions to captain.
 He spent the next nine years in the military, three of them as an instructor at west Point, before resigning in 1857.
 McClellan took a job in the railroad industry, eventually becoming president of the Ohio & Mississippi Railroad.
 In 1860, he married Mary Ellen Marcy.

-McClellan's grave At the outbreak of the Civil War, he was appointed a major general of Ohio volunteers.
+At the outbreak of the Civil War, he was appointed a major general of Ohio volunteers.
 He earned some minor success in West Virginia and, after General McDowell's disaster at the First Battle of Bull Run, was appointed commander of the Army of the Potomac in August of 1861 and top commander of all Union Armies a month later.
 He set about bringing order and discipline to the demoralized Union Army earning him the high popularity of his men who referred to him as "Little Mac."

 By order of President Lincoln, McClellan reluctantly moved against the South in early 1862.
 He moved his vastly numerically superior force toward Richmond in what has been called the Peninsula Campaign.
-A series of battles around Richmond called The Seven Days Battle were indecisive for either side, yet McClellan, falsely thinking the Confederates had a much larger army, choose to retreat.
+A series of battles around Richmond called The Seven Days Battle were indecisive for either side, yet McClellan, falsely thinking the Confederates had a much larger army, chooses to retreat.
 His army was taken away from him and given to General Pope who was decisively defeated at the second Battle of Bull Run in August of 1862.

 McClellan was once again in charge of re-organizing the army to their delight.
 In September, General Robert E. Lee moved the Confederate Army of Northern Virginia into Maryland.
 McClellan moved the Union Army north to meet him.
 Despite having Lee's plan fall into his lap, he refused to act quickly enough.
 McClellan attacked Lee outside of Sharpsburg, Maryland on September 17, 1862 at the Battle of Antietam in what became the bloodiest day of the war.
 McClellan had superior numbers but did not have a coordinated attack and was not able to defeat Lee.
 After the battle, Lee retreated back into Virginia.
 Even though he drove the Confederates out of Maryland, McClellan missed a golden chance to crush Lee's Army and possibly end the war.
 After the battle, he refused to go on the offensive and two months later was relieved of command.

-McClellan remained in his home in Trenton for new orders which never came.
+McClellan's_grave2.jpg McClellan remained in his home in Trenton for new orders which never came.
 Resenting Lincoln, who he blamed for everything and whom he was totally contemptuous of, McClellan accepted the Democratic presidential nomination in 1864 to run against Lincoln for president.
 The Democratic Party went on a platform of "Peace at any price" which contradicted McClellan's desire to continue the war until it was won.
 He carried only three states in the election (New Jersey, Kentucky and Delaware).

-George Brinton McClellan After the war, McClellan traveled around the world and held various positions, working on various engineering projects.
+After the war, McClellan traveled around the world and held various positions, working on various engineering projects.
 In 1877, McClellan was nominated by the Democrats for governor and in the election easily defeated Republican William A. Newell.
 As governor, he did not get along well with the Democratic state Senate who were making political maneuvers to ensure their domination of state politics.
 This didn't work, and the Republicans regained control two years later.
-His major efforts was the elimination of taxes and the improvement of the National Guard.
+His major efforts were the elimination of taxes and the improvement of the National Guard.
 McClellan never favored any policy that might be considered controversial and never tried to exert leadership over the legislature.
 Overall, he was only a fair governor.

 When McClellan's first term was over in 1881, he retired to his home in Orange.
 He died there less than five years later at age 58 of heart problems.